lm-Ashish-Shinde/QR_POC/readme.txt

 error correction:- This allows the code to still be readable even if it's slightly damaged or obscured.
                     Higher error correction levels can increase the size of the QR code slightly.

+                    It has 4 levels of the correction low, medium, high, highest

+disadvantages of error correction:-
+                1. higher correction level has low readibility.
+                2. big size
+                3. more complex
+                4. choose as per requirement.

+As per discussed:-
+    size can be set from frontend
+    we have to generate the qr code of decent size and quality which can be scaled if required.